ahmeda16/hydrogen-wavefunction/README.md

 | $$m_ℓ$$        | $$-ℓ \leq m_ℓ \leq ℓ$$                      |

 </div>

-After execution, a 3D interactable figure will pop up via Matplotlib and will save a .png file within the respective Python file directory where ever that may be on your device.
-If the Wavefunction Plot is not within the bounds, try adjusting the Global Constants to a larger value by an addition of 500 for both.
-This portion is not automated, but will be in the future.

 Figure examples are shown below for: $n = 2, l = 1, m_ℓ = 1$

 <div align="center">